-Why we still wear condoms?
-(After 4 years together)
+Why do we still wear condoms?
+(After 5 years together)

-One of the most common questions we receive is: Why do you still wear condoms if you’ve been in a committed, monogamous relationship for four years?
-It’s understandable—many people assume that once a couple is exclusive, condoms become unnecessary.
+One of the most common questions we receive is: Why do you still wear condoms if you’ve been in a committed, monogamous relationship for five years?
+And we get it!
+Many people assume that once a couple is exclusive, condoms become unnecessary.
 But for us, the answer is a little more complex.

 The Problem with Hormonal Birth Control